ChristophLeinen/node-master-v/README.md

 ### Known Issues

 - The registration mail is not getting send.
-As a workaround, create the activation link your self: http://localhost:3000/activate?uuid={user-id} (see the {user-id} in the accounts.json for your newly created user)
+<br /> As a workaround, create the activation link your self: http://localhost:3000/activate?uuid={user-id} (see the {user-id} in the accounts.json for your newly created user)

 ### Work in Process
-- Login is still with the User name and not with the email address

 - Currently json files are used, but a sql database might be added later